seanzian2093/rust-numpy-financial/README.md

 * rate - rate of interest per period
 * irr - internal rate of return
 * npv - net present value of a cash flow series
+* mirr - modified internal rate of return

 ### To Be Added

-* mirr - modified internal rate of return
+* amortization

 ## Planned Improvements